OweT1/personal/README.md

-# personal
+# Personal
-My personal repository containing things that I am passionate about!
+My personal repository containing some projects that I have done in the past!